 Standards that you can expect

-involved in discussions about your care, treatment and support.
+We will involve you or your representative in discussions about your home care, treatment and support.

 Care, Treatment and Support that meet your needs